-Before you agree to buy a home, make sure that you can operate all major appliances you may want to run simultaneously to ensure that a power failure doesn’t occur.
+Before agreeing to buy a home, ensure that you can operate all major appliances you may want to run simultaneously to ensure that a power failure doesn't occur.
 You also want to make sure that the electrical system is safe and does not present a fire hazard.

 5. Bad Paint and Signs of Rotting

 The paint inside and outside of a house can reveal a lot about the condition of the underlying material.
 Check several places on the walls to look for any signs of wear.
 You can also use a screwdriver to poke at the walls to find soft spots that signify rot or mould.